Vista Ridge High School (Texas)

 Vista Ridge High School (VRHS) is a high school in Cedar Park, Texas.
-The school was established in 2003 to serve as the 3rd high school in the Leander Independent School District, graduating its Alpha class June 2007.
+Founded in 2003, it serves as the third high school in the Leander Independent School District, (LISD) The school graduated its inaugural class, known as the "Alpha" class, in 2007.
 The school was built due to the rapid growth in the area, and continues to grow with the recent construction of its auditorium and John Gupton Stadium.
 Vista Ridge is a part of the 6A UIL Conference as of the 2021 - 2022 school year.

+History

+In October 2024, a 17-year-old student from the school was charged with animal cruelty in connection to the death of a goat (named Willie) at the school's Future Farmers of America (FFA) agricultural facility.
+Where security footage reportedly showed the student using a syringe to administer pesticide to the animal.
+The incident gained national attention.

 Feeds

 The following middle schools feed into VRHS: